 • Meanwhile, In a small bowl, whisk together 1 tablespoon arrowroot powder, ¼ teaspoon salt, the orange juice, orange zest, and the chicken stock.

 • Add the chicken back to the pan with the asparagus, then pour in the orange juice mixture.
-Cook over medium-low heat for 1-2 minutes until the stock thickens.
+Cook over medium-low heat for 1-2 minutes until the sauce thickens.

 • Off the heat, add the vinegar or lemon juice.
 Taste and add additional orange juice, vinegar, or salt to taste.
 If the sauce is too thick, add additional orange juice or chicken stock.
 Serve over rice, quinoa, or on its own.